 How Long Can I Finance a Car?

-What Are the Disadvantages Long-Term Loans?
+What are the Disadvantages of Long-Term Loans?

-What Is the Disadvantage of Short-Term Loans?
+What Are the Disadvantages of Short-Term Loans?

 Is a Short-Term or Long-Term Loan Better?